historicalnetworkresearch/riodejaneiro/instructions.md

 * Please include (at least) **one image** in your abstract.
 If you haven't produced a network visualization, please choose another image that you feel is appropriate to convey your network.

 ### Technical details
-* Please modify your abstract directly **in the conference management platform** [hnr2024.sciencesconf.org/](https://hnr2024.sciencesconf.org/) (you simply modify your initial submission).
+* Please modify your abstract directly **in the conference management platform** [hnr2025.sciencesconf.org/](https://hnr2025.sciencesconf.org/) (you simply modify your initial submission).
 * No need to create a PDF, just put everything in the **full-text field**.
 * Add your **images** as attachments (in the "File(s)" stage of the interface)
 * We'll take care of the final, unified layout of all the abstracts, as well as publishing them online.

 ## Your registration
-As the conference takes place in person in Lausanne, we need at least one person per communication to be present on site.
+As the conference takes place in person in Rio, we need at least one person per communication to be present on site.
-* **Register at least one author** as "present in Lausanne in person" in the "Registration" form on the conference management platform ([hnr2024.sciencesconf.org/](https://hnr2024.sciencesconf.org/)) **by April 15, 2024**.
+* **Register at least one author** as "present in Rio de Janeiro in person" in the "Registration" form on the conference management platform ([hnr2025.sciencesconf.org/](https://hnr2025.sciencesconf.org/)) **by April 15, 2024**.
 This allows us to finalize the program, knowing who will actually be there.
-* Co-authors and other participants have until June 30 to register.
+* Co-authors and other participants have until May 15 to register.
 * As you know the conference is free of charge but does not cover travel or accommodation expenses for participants.
-* You can find further practical information for planning your trip to Lausanne here: [Practical informations](https://historicalnetworkresearch.github.io/lausanne/instructions/)
+* You can find further practical information for planning your trip to Rio here: [Practical information](https://historicalnetworkresearch.github.io/riodejaneiro/practical/)